fanonwue/go-short-link/docs/admin.md

 On startup, the application will check for the presence of a `.env` file in the current working directory.
 If it is present, the application will load the variables from that file, overriding any traditional environment variables.
-This is an alternative way to configure the application
+This is an alternative way to configure the application.

 Please refer to the [](#required-configuration-table) table for a list of required variables you should set.